 Having the ability to play it both at home in docked mode and anywhere else in the world as a portable, the Switch has a charm that only strictly handheld systems can replicate.
 It’s somewhat magical, providing players with a complete console experience with little to no compromise.
 Certain things even perform better when played on the go.

 The Legend of Zelda: Breath of the Wild, Super Mario Odyssey and Xenoblade Chronicles 2 are just a few of the stellar exclusives available on the platform right now, and there’s more on the way in the form of Metroid Prime 4 and Super Smash Bros Ultimate.
 And let’s not forget about the oodles of indie darlings like Stardew Valley and Dead Cells.

-Rumours are astir that Nintendo will be introducing a new Switch iteration in 2019, but for now, this is hardware still well worth your time.
+Rumours are astir that Nintendo will be introducing a new Switch iteration, but for now, this is hardware still well worth your time.
 Check out our best and upcoming Nintendo Switch games to see everything that’s worth playing and on the horizon.

 Related: Best Gaming Mouse

 Despite falling out of the portable limelight after the Nintendo Switch launch, the 3DS is still a fantastic handheld system with an outstanding library of titles.
 Having been out in the wild for over half a decade, there’s dozens upon dozens of great experiences to be found on the system, many of which can be snapped up on the cheap.

 Recent additions include WarioWare Gold and a fully-fledged port of Luigi’s Mansion!
 There’s several different models of the console to consider as well, each with their own advantages.
 The New 2DS XL lacks the beloved 3D effect, but boasts a larger screen and the increased processing power of later iterations.
 The New 3DS, on the other hand, boasts a smaller form factor and the ability to swap out a range of nifty faceplates.